hnieto/TuioImageViewer/README.md

 The main sketch file, `TuioImageViewer.pde`, will load images from the `/data/Images` directory.
 The `FileFilter` class will ensure that only files with image extensions specified within the class are loaded.
 A `Picture` Object that handles an image's look, position, and velocity  will be created for each image.
 Each image's description will be read from the XML file `picture_descriptions.xml` stored in the `/data` directory.
 These descriptions will be displayed when the user double taps a selected picture (see image above).
 The `TuioHandler.pde` file encapsulates the sketch's multitouch capabilities such as detecting fingers and gestures.
 Read on for an in depth description of valid gestures.

 **IMPORTANT**
 Make sure to edit the `dataPath` variable to point to your local `/data` directory.
-The program will not work as intended if it cannot located the necessary files.
+The program will not work as intended if it cannot locate the necessary files.

 ## TUIO